The Brave (band): Record label and Epoch (2015–2016)

-Mead's departure and Aura (2017–present)
+Mead's departure and Aura (2017–2020)

 On 2 August 2017, The Brave released their new single "Ethereal", later announced to be included on their upcoming album.
 "Ethereal" addresses the band's view on the world set on destroying itself.
 On 8 November, the band recorded a rendition of the 1997 song "Cemetery" by Silverchair for Spawn (Again): A Tribute To Silverchair, a tribute album to Silverchair.
 On 25 November, The Brave headlined The New Noise 2017, a free all-ages music event hosted by UNFD.

 On 14 May 2018, The Brave won the category of "Best Heavy Song" at the Queensland Music Awards for their single "Ethereal".
 Sometime before June, guitarist Dave Mead left the band for unknown reasons.
 His replacement, Denham Lee, was announced on 19 June before playing with the band in August at their first show of 2018 in Brisbane.

 On 7 February 2019, The Brave announced their sophomore studio album Aura, later released on 5 April.
 A tour to promote the album's newest single "Technicolor" was also announced, Melbourne rock band Windwaker will join The Brave.
 Toussaint describes "Technicolor" as "...about one of [his] first experiences of getting a little too loose when [he] was young."
 On 6 March, the band released their newest single, "Desolation", to also be included on their forthcoming album, Aura.
 It was premiered on Triple J's Short.Fast.Loud segment.
 On 4 April, the band released a music video for their track "Burn", a day before releasing their sophomore studio album Aura.
 On 7 July, The Brave played an all ages show, The Big Bris 4, alongside other Brisbane bands Deadlights, She Cries Wolf, and Stepson.
 On 26 July, to celebrate their Aura Tour, the band released a reimagined version of the title track "Aura".
 The Aura Tour will take place in August, Melbourne band Pridelands is set to join them at all but two shows.
-Also supporting them will be Statues, Patient Sixty-Seven, Fadeaway, Hercules Morse, Worlds Apart, The Light the Dark, Earthbound, Washed Away, Emecia, Heartline, Mirrors, Isotopes, and Days Like These.
+The bands supporting them were Statues, Patient Sixty-Seven, Fadeaway, Hercules Morse, Worlds Apart, The Light the Dark, Earthbound, Washed Away, Emecia, Heartline, Mirrors, Isotopes, and Days Like These.

 On 9 and 12 January 2020, The Brave performed at Unify Gathering 2020 despite the alleged risk of bushfires.
 They then later announced and performed The Break Out Tour from late February until early April, continuing to ride the hype from Aura.
 They were join on the tour by Sleep Talk, Bad/Love, and To Octavia.
 On 18 February, the band teased a cover of "Song 2" by Blur announcing that it would be played at their upcoming tour performances.
 The cover was officially released as a single on 29 May.
 The band's Brisbane performance had to be postponed until 4 September due to the then-ongoing COVID-19 pandemic.